nicholaswilde/recipes/docs/breads/honey-challah-with-assorted-toppings.md

 ### Step 1

-Add the yeast, granulated sugar and 38 g cup lukewarm water to a bowl and rest for a few minutes until the yeast starts to bloom.
+Add the yeast, granulated sugar and 38 g lukewarm water to a bowl and rest for a few minutes until the yeast starts to bloom.
 Add the honey, salt, 41 g vegetable oil and egg and mix to incorporate.
 Stir in 114 g of lukewarm water.

 ### Step 2